 - Other basic findings from other groups will be covered, including: the Minimal Valuable EOSC (MVE) concept.
 In particular, how the Clusters/RIs data producers/service providers are connected/federated (either integrated or interfaced); skills and training

-- Future: What is expected in the next period, both policy and technically, following up on the current state?
-On one hand study the evolving legal landscape of EOSC 2.0 and envisage the role of the thematic stakeholders, and on the other hand focus on user-related technical aspects and expectations; what services are planned to be available in the Minimum Valuable EOSC (MVE) when EOSC is launched on 1st Jan 2021 compared to what services users are expecting?
-EOSC Governance to present the current state of play; thematic stakeholders/clusters/RIs to reflect on their role in the developing landscape;clusters to present key services/good practices to be federated in EOSC, showcasing the EOSC potential and added-value; and horizontal projects to present also a set of horizontal services, again showcasing the EOSC potential and added-value.
+- Future: What is expected in the next period, both policy and technically, following up on the current state.
+On the one hand study the evolving legal landscape of EOSC next phase (post 2020) and envisage the role of the thematic stakeholders, and on the other hand focus on user-related technical aspects and expectations; what services are planned to be available in the Minimum Valuable EOSC (MVE) when EOSC is launched on 1st Jan 2021 compared to what services users are expecting?
+EOSC Governance to present the current state of play; thematic stakeholders/clusters/RIs to reflect on their role in the developing landscape; clusters to present key services/good practices to be federated in EOSC, showcasing the EOSC potential and added-value; horizontal projects to present also a set of horizontal services, again showcasing the EOSC potential and added-value.

 Main focal and other points:

 - Present latest EOSC Governance plans, including the EOSC partnership and extract user expectations on governance.